nvanlaerebeke/rasp-netboot-in-memory-os/docs/06_rootfs.md

 export PATH=$PATH:/sbin:/bin
 ```

-Next lets install some packages that are handy to use (and don't take up to much space).
+Next install some packages that are handy to use (and don't take up to much space).

-First make sure name resolution works:
+First make sure name resolution works, update the `enp6s0` to match your machines interface name:

 ```console
 ifconfig
 udhcpc -i enp6s0 -f -q
 ```

-Now install some stuff:
+Now install some services and packages.
+The services that are needed are:

+- openrc: the init system (like systemd)
+- zram: allows for memory compression
+- fcron: needed for logrotate
+- logrotate: to make sure our log files are cleaned up
+- openssh: make the device reachable using SSH
+- syslog-ng(-openrc): enable system logs
+- modules: this makes it so kernel modules are loaded at boot

 ```console
 /sbin/apk add --no-cache \